Funa4git/DayTimer86400/README.md

 ## Features
 This application supports the Widget function.
 ## Requirement
-This application is available since iOS 14.0, iPadOS 14.0.
+This application is available since iOS 14.0, iPadOS 14.0, watchOS 8.0.
 ## Language
 - Japanese
 ## Note